Traditional sub-Saharan African harmony: Homophonic parallelism and homophonic polyphony

 Homophonic parallelism in a Traditional African context.
 Rhythm is simplified in this example.
 Parallelism in this example is based on thirds.

 Homophonic parallelism is the harmonizing of a single melody, or subordinate melody and moving with it in parallel.
 This means the notes that harmonize the melody follow its characteristic shape and rhythm.
 This type of parallelism is common to all African peoples, but the degree to which it is employed varies.
-It is important to note that parallelism in thirds (inversely tenths), fourths, fifths, and octaves (inversely unison) are Pan-African methods of homophonic parallel harmonization.
+Parallelism in thirds (inversely tenths), fourths, fifths, and octaves (inversely unison) are Pan-African methods of homophonic parallel harmonization.
 These intervals are interchanged depending on the melody they are accompanying and the scale source of the harmonization.

 Homophonic polyphony occurs when two different melodies are harmonized in the style of homophonic parallelism, and either (1) occur simultaneously by means of overlapping antiphony or (2) over at the simultaneously as a result of melodic counterpoint.

 This parallelism is not to be confused with strict parallelism.
 Gerhard Kubik states that much variation and freedom is permitted in parallel parts, with the stipulation that words remain intelligible (or in the case of instruments the melody remains recognizable), and the scalar source is observed.
 The harmonic line harmonized normally moves by step rarely jumping beyond a fourth.